Skill Demand Index

 Which roles need Communication and Presentation Skills most:

-Data Analysis positions drive 50% of demand.
-Marketing and Other also frequently list Communication and Presentation Skills as a requirement.
+Other positions drive 38% of demand.
+Marketing and Software Engineering also frequently list Communication and Presentation Skills as a requirement.
+Skills commonly paired with Communication and Presentation Skills include Travel and Customer Success Experience.

 Depth Level Distribution